Chosen Survivors: Cast

+Reception

+The Monster Times wrote that the film "manages to overcome its only middling script and provide enough moments of hair-stiffening horror to make it worth seeing."
+In Detour, Mike White wrote "Instead of being a poignant post-apocalyptic character study, the movie quickly devolves into a crazed creature feature" Leslie Halliwell wrote "Another misfit group united by disaster; more shocks than suspense, and not much."

 Releases

 The film was released theatrically in the United States on May 24, 1974.
 The original distributor was Columbia Pictures.

 The film was released on DVD in a double feature with The Earth Dies Screaming as part of MGM's Midnite Movies series.

 Most recently, film restoration company Kino Lorber released blu-ray collectors edition on October 16, 2016.